 Vijayalaxmi is an ecologist.
 Her deep connection to nature pervades her life choices.
 In her career of more than 25 years, she has expertise through practical experience in organic farming and trade, research in tropical forests, land restoration, and environment protection in India.
-Vijayalaxmi has been a freelance writer for a year since moving to Germany with her family.
+Vijayalaxmi has been a freelance writer since 2015 after moving to Germany with her family.

 Vijayalaxmi uses her writing to bring information generated by scientific studies to the public sphere.

-Vijayalaxmi did her doctoral work in a south Indian state, documenting biodiversity, tracing regeneration of tropical dry forests and land use, and validating traditional ecological knowledge.
+Vijayalaxmi also holds a Ph.D. in Forest Ecology and did her doctoral work in a south Indian state, documenting biodiversity, tracing regeneration of tropical dry forests and land use, and validating traditional ecological knowledge.
 Last year, she conducted a short study that applies GIS techniques to help in locating regenerating forest patches on the southeast coast of India.
 She is currently working on another scientific article for publication.

 Post-graduation, Vijayalaxmi worked for five years restoring land and coordinating a women's empowerment program.
 She was a member of the team that won a national (Indian) award for managing the afforestation project covering a few hundred acres spread over three villages.
 As part of a trust, she focused on promoting environment protection, organic farming, alternative building and waste management techniques for nine years.